cbialorucki/cse210-tc03/README.md

 I am an excedingly handsome.
 I have a wife who loves me very much.
 Her name is Aubrey :) I am deeply invested in the Microsoft ecosystem but hope to work or compete with them in some capacity one day.

+My name is Jake, I grew up in Idaho, I am an equipment operator at Depatco and a cyber security analyst with the Air National Guard.
+I have been studying computer science for two years now and have learned a ton!
+I love to hunt and fish especially fly fish.
+I recently found out how much I enjoy writing code and amd working on getting a mulesoft cert so that I can write APIs from home.
+I work full time 50-60 hours a week so my availablity is after 6 every day.